jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 combined, given that they share threat actors, they represent a strong growth to 32% of breaches.
+Ransomware was a top threat across 92% of industries.
+8
-Ransomware was a top threat across 92% of industries.Figure 1\.
-Select ways\-in enumerations in non\-Error, non\-Misuse breaches (n\=6,963\)Figure 2\.
-Ransomware and Extortion breaches over time2024 DBIR Summary of findings7We have revised our calculation of the involvement of the human element to exclude malicious Privilege Misuse in an effort to provide a clearer metric of
+2024 DBIR Summary of findings
+We have revised our calculation of the involvement of the human element to exclude malicious Privilege Misuse in an effort to provide a clearer metric of